company

 Public firms and private companies are occasionally differentiated between for legal and regulatory considerations.
 Public companies are businesses whose shares may be traded publicly, frequently (but not always) on a stock exchange that imposes listing requirements/Listing Rules as to the issued shares, the trading of shares, and future issue of shares to support the reputation of the exchange or specific market of an exchange.
 Private corporations frequently place limits on the transfer of shares and do not have publicly traded shares.
 Private firms may have a maximum number of shareholders in various jurisdictions.

-See also work at home
+See also Desk

 The second company is regarded as a subsidiary of the parent company when the former has sufficient voting shares in it to influence or elect its board of directors, thereby controlling management and operations.
 The definition of a parent company varies by jurisdiction and is typically established by the laws that apply to corporations in that jurisdiction.